bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1202_failable_init.md

 # Failable Init

 ## Introduction
 Welcome to Lesson 2 of The UIKIt Fundamentals Part 1 Object Oriented Programming.
-In this lesson you are going learn how to design an init method that, first, possibly returns no object and, second, even throw an error using error handling.
-I understand it sounds quite confusing to you right now.
-So, let's dive into it.
+In this lesson you are going learn how to design an init method that, first, possibly returns no object, but `nil`, second, even throws an error using error handling we talked about in Chapter 1.Let's dive into it.

 ## Lecture Notes
 ### Problem